Twin Peaks Finale Recap: We’re Going Home

 Part Two: Through the Gloaming

-The word “alinea” roughly translates to “the beginning of a new train of thought.”
-It’s a critical concept to embrace what I’m sure is already regarded as one of the most fascinating and frustrating Lynchian hours of TV imaginable.
-We only get two quick moments of conclusion — that would Bad Coop on fire, and Dougie being re-seeded and sent home to Janey-E and Sonny Jim — and then we quickly come back to the scene where Laura gets lost in the woods.
+The word alinea roughly translates to “the beginning of a new train of thought.”
+It’s a critical concept to embrace in what I’m sure is already regarded as one of the most fascinating and frustrating Lynchian hours of TV imaginable.
+We only get two quick moments of conclusion — that would be Bad Coop on fire, and Dougie being re-seeded and sent home to Janey-E and Sonny Jim — and then we quickly come back to the scene where Laura gets lost in the woods.
 From there, it is time for the beginning of the new train of thought.

 The story hits the reset button as we revisit Cooper’s Black Lodge experience from the first two episodes of this season.
 Armed with the narrative we now have, it becomes our new “key,” so to speak, specifically in what it allows us to re-contextualize and understand going forward.
 Here are the important concepts.